ibm-cloud-docs/hpc-ibm-spectrumlsf/before-deploying.md

 ./permissions.sh
 ```

-* Under tools/access-management you will get the `permissions.sh` file.
+* Under tools/access-management, you will get the `permissions.sh` file.
-* Under tools/minimal-demo-prod-scripts you will get other scripts for minimal demo production setup.
+* Under tools/minimal-demo-prod-scripts, you will get other scripts for minimal demo production setup.
 * **API_KEY** - This key is used to authenticate your deployment and grant the necessary access to create and manage resources in your IBM Cloud environment.
 * **RESOURCE_GROUP** - The existing resource group in your IBM Cloud account where VPC resources will be deployed.

-You can get the script by performing **gitclone** to the specific branch and navigate to `cd minimal-demo-prod-scripts`.
+You can get the scripts by performing **gitclone** to the specific branch and then navigate to `cd minimal-demo-prod-scripts`.
 You will find all the required scripts.

 You can get all the scripts in a single line by running the command: `chmod +x *.sh`
 {: important}